strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 2. The CaReconciler skips updating the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret (since the components still only trust the old CA)
 3. The CaReconciler rolls the ZooKeeper and Kafka nodes to trust the new CA certificates
 4. The ZooKeeper and Kafka reconcilers generate new certificates signed by the new CA key and roll the pods to use the new certificates
-5. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key amd roll the pods to use the new certificates
+5. The EntityOperator, CruiseControl and KafkaExporter reconcilers generate new certificates signed by the new CA key and roll the pods to use the new certificates
 6. A new reconciliation starts
 7. The CaReconciler updates the <CLUSTER_NAME>-cluster-operator-certs Kubernetes Secret with the new CA certificate (since the generations are now correct)
 8. The CaReconciler removes the old CA certificates and keys that have been named ca-YYYY-MM-DDTHH-MM-SSZ.crt.